The Darafeev Tradition Timeline

 In 1950, Mikhail and his family were granted permission to come to America.
 They went to France and then by way of ship, arrived in New York City.
 It was through Ellis Island that Mikhail and his family began their journey that would land them in Southern California.
 It would be the Los Angeles area that would become their home.

-There he met Antonina Pustobaeff and in 1952, they got married.
+There he met Antonina Pustobaeff and in February of 1953, they got married.
 They bought a home and settled in East Los Angeles.
-Mikhail and Antonina had their first son, George who was born in 1953.
-Their second son Paul would be born 18 months later.
+Mikhail and Antonina had their first son, George who was born in December of 1953.
+Their second son Paul would be born 15 months later.

 He observed all aspects of production.
 His constant curiosity and interest that he showed soon got him operating the equipment.
 The speed, at which he picked up on whatever he touched, eventually elevated him to Foreman.
-He ran the entire woodworking shop.
+Before long he was running the entire woodworking shop.

-Mikhail now had 3 children, George, Paul, and Kathryn.
+Mikhail now had 3 children, George, Paul, and Katherine.